mania7539/articles/_posts/2017-10-30-working-with-bitbucket-git-repository.md

     # check again
 $ git remote add [short-name: origin] git@bitbucket.org:mania7539/YOUR_REPO_NAME.git
 $ git add .
+	# can check the difference of the updated files with:
+    # $ git diff --cached
+    #
 $ git status
     # check the added and modified files
 $ vi .gitignore